codeship/ci-guide/part3.md

 ## you'll also need a Dockerhub or Quay account (and Heroku/AWS/etc)

 Now, you're also gonna need an image repo account and a hosting account.
-For this example, we're gonna go with Dockerhub for the repo and Heroku for our hosting, but this could actually be any repo and host we want.
+For this example, we're gonna go with Dockerhub but you could use Quay.io or host your own image repo, if you wanted to.

-If you don't have these accounts set up yet, go ahead and create them now.
-Once you have an account, you'll also need to create a repo to use for our demo project.

 ## let's do a push